eLoopWoo/chrome-url-dumper/README.md

-# chrome-urls

-# dumping all urls to file
+# Dumping urls in chrome databases
 # *notice* chrome proccess will be killed if running